volumio/volumio-plugins-sources-bookworm/README.md

 }
 ```

-## 5. To install on your system, use :
+## 5. To install the plugin on your system, use :
 ```
 volumio plugin install
 ```